Thykof/dusa-auto-pool/README.md

 Tips are:

 - 0.01 MAS the first time you add liquidity
-- 0.3% of the liquidity you add when you equilibrate your position
+- 0.001% of the liquidity you add when you equilibrate your position (approximately $0.65 per day)

 Note: *automatic tips is a common practice for crypto-mining software, but you can disable it if you want.*